 The name and address on Form 990-T should be the same as the name and address shown on other Forms 990.
-If you received a mailing label and any information is incorrect or missing, cross out any errors, print the correct information, and add any missing information.

 Include the suite, room, or other unit number after the street address.
 If the post office does not deliver mail to the street address and the organization has a P.O. box, show the box number instead of the street address.